corentingi/mds-poo-mvc/PHONE_BOOK_PROJECT.md

 You can use PhpMyAdmin to create the database `phone_book`.

-### Exercise 4: Fill in the migration
+### Exercise 3: Create the contacts table

+We want to create a new table `contacts` that we will use to store contact information.

+You could create this table manually, but Laravel allows you to automate this action with [database migrations](https://laravel.com/docs/10.x/migrations).

-You can use `artisan` and the `migrations` to update the database automatically.
+You can use `artisan` to create and manipulate database migrations :

-If you created your model with a migration, you can modify the migration and run it to update the database.

-You should read the documentation here: https://laravel.com/docs/10.x/migrations

-The following commands are usefull:
+- `php artisan make:migration create_contacts_table`
 - `php artisan migrate`
 - `php artisan migrate:fresh`

+Steps:
+- Create the table using migrations with the following columns:
+  - first_name
+  - last_name
+  - date_of_birth
+  - phone_number
+  - email

+### Exercise 4: Contact model

+We will create a new model called `Contact` associated with the table `contacts` in our database.

+Laravel automatically links the `Contact` model with the table named `contacts`.

+You can create the contact with the following command:
+- `php artisan make:model Contact`

+There is no need to define properties in our model, because Laravel will automatically make the columns available to us.

 ### Exercice 5: List contacts

-We now want to display the list of contacts.
+We now want to display the contacts available in our database.

+Note: You can add some contacts manually in our table with PhPMyAdmin.

+Steps:
 - Create a controller `ContactController` using `artisan`
 - Link the Controller to the model `Contact`
 - Create a new view `contact.list` using `artisan`